ninjadev64/OpenDeck/README.md

 - Check the OpenDeck log file for any important messages.
 This file should be included with any support request.
 	- GNU+Linux: `~/config/com.amansprojects.opendeck/logs/`
-	- Windows: `%appdata%/com.amansprojects.opendeck/logs`
+	- Windows: `%appdata%\com.amansprojects.opendeck\logs\`
-	- macOS: `~/Library/Application Support/com.amansprojects.opendeck/logs`
+	- macOS: `~/Library/Application Support/com.amansprojects.opendeck/logs/`
+- For issues with plugins, you can also check the plugin's logs (in the same folder as above, sometimes as well as a file named `plugin.log` or similar in the plugin's own folder).
-- When trying to run Windows-only plugins (which are the majority of plugins) on GNU+Linux or macOS, please ensure you have the latest version of Wine installed on your system.
+- When trying to run Windows-only plugins (which are the majority of plugins) on GNU+Linux or macOS, please ensure you have the latest version of Wine (and Wine Mono) installed on your system.
 - If your device isn't showing up, ensure you have the correct permissions to access it, and that you have restarted OpenDeck since connecting it.

 ### Support forums